 Where an implicit rate cannot be readily determined, the Trust's incremental borrowing rate is applied.
 This rate is determined by HM Treasury annually for each calendar year.
-A nominal rate of 0.95% applied to new leases commencing in 2022 and 3.51% to new leases commencing in 2023.
+A nominal rate of 3.51% applied to new leases commencing in 2023 and 4.72% to new leases commencing in 2024.

 The Trust does not apply the above recognition requirements to leases with a term of 12 months or less or to leases where the value of the underlying asset is below £5,000, excluding any irrecoverable VAT.
-Lease payments associated with these leases are expensed on a straight-line basis over the lease term.
+Lease payments associated with these leases are expensed on a straight-line basis over the lease term or other systematic basis.
 Irrecoverable VAT on lease payments is expensed as it falls due.